 Most of the conflict in this period arose not between Christians and Muslims, but from the rivalry between French Roman Catholics and British Protestants.
 Mwanga eventually sided with Catholics favoring an independent Buganda, and hostilities continued until the British defeat of Mwanga and his Catholic faction and the formal initiation of the British Uganda Protectorate in 1893 (see p.5 of History and Myth).
 British colonial rule ended open hostilities and set the stage for the rapid expansion of Christianity throughout the country.
-By 1901 Protestants had established 17 mission stations and erected a stone cathedral in Kampala.
+By 1901 Protestants had established more than 200 churches, and Catholics had established 17 mission stations and erected a stone cathedral in Kampala.